OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Set the TOSCA Definitions Version to `tosca_simple_yaml_1_3`.

 There might be multiple valid variability-resolved service templates.
-Considering optimization, the service template having the least amount of node templates shall be chosen.
+In such a case, the service template having the least amount of node templates shall be chosen.

 ### Retrieve Variability Inputs Assignments